airpair/authoring-faq/post.md

 ![Create your post](//imgur.com/GNJ41oE.png)
 <br><br>
 - There are tips in the editor to help you create your post in Markdown.
-- We also suggest [this resource](http://daringfireball.net/projects/markdown/syntax) as a handy reference
+- We also suggest [this resource](http://daringfireball.net/projects/markdown/syntax) as a handy reference.
 - Remember to hit **Save** regularly to save your work.
 <br>
 <br>